RAC-CT - Introduction to Medicare Part A - Printed Manual

 AAPACN’s learning management system is designed to reset progress data when completion requirements are unmet, allowing learners to repurchase/restart educational content.

 One of ten parts of the RAC-CT certification program.
-Includes educational content to prepare for the exam (in a printed format, mailed to purchaser) and includes the associated exam (accessed online).
+Includes educational content to prepare for the exam (in a printed format, mailed to purchaser).

 Upon completion of Introduction to Medicare Part A, the participant will be able to: